How to Make a CSR Pitch Deck and Presentation [Guide for Impact]

-"How do we make them actually care?"
+"How do we make the audience care?"

-Our Creative Director answered without missing a beat: "You don’t make them care.
+"You don’t make them care.
 You show them why it already matters."

-1. They Feel Like an Obligation, Not a Mission
+1. They Feel Like an Obligation, not a Mission

 Too many CSR decks sound like compliance reports.
 They list carbon reduction goals, diversity initiatives, and philanthropic donations without any real story or passion behind them.
 When your audience feels like you’re just checking boxes to satisfy ESG requirements, they tune out.